 We are exposed to general market risk and its potential impact on accounts receivable or costs and estimated earnings in excess of billings on uncompleted contracts.
 The amounts recorded may be at risk if our customers' ability to pay these obligations is negatively impacted by economic conditions.
 Our customers are typically in the oil and gas markets, including onshore and offshore oil and gas production, pipeline, refining and liquid natural gas terminals, as well as petrochemical, electric utility and light traction power.
+Occasionally, we may have a contract directly with the engineering, procurement and construction (EPC) firm, which may increase our exposure based on the business climate of the EPC firm.
 We maintain ongoing discussions with customers regarding contract status with respect to payment status, change orders and billing terms in an effort to monitor collections of amounts billed.